A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Declarations

 \subsection{Authors' contributions}

 JC, MM, CZak, and WH designed the experiments.
 JC performed the data collection and pre-processing.
 JC performed the computational experiments.
-AD, AK, and WH performed the visual assessment of surgical images.
-EK, KW, and CSZ performed the visual assessment of optical coherence tomography images.
-JC, MM, CZak, and DK wrote the manuscript.
-ML, RS, RW, and AC provided additional technical advice.
+AD, AK, WH, MD, and AChoi performed the visual assessment of surgical images.
+EK, KW, CSZ, ER, and LA performed the visual assessment of optical coherence tomography images.
+JC, MM, and DK wrote the manuscript.
+ML, AChaud, and RS provided additional technical advice.
 WH supervised the work.